emiellensink/discotro/README.md

 # Code?
 This is a recently updated version of the code we made back in 2006.
 It no longer compiled on a modern XCode and the old executable we had no longer runs on a 64-bit only operating system.
 The code is mostly Objective C and Objective C++ with a few bits of regular C++.
 It uses the (now deprecated) OpenGL graphics system for rendering graphics.
 This code is nowhere close to being production quality, so don't hold that against me! :)

+# License
+MIT, do with it what you want.
+I uploaded this mostly to not lose it again myself and because someone might find it interesting.